sshzaib/TelegramBot-AI/README.md

 # Telegram Bot-AI

-An Opensource Telegram bot with AI built using OPENAI GPT-4o model (text & image).
+An Opensource Telegram bot with AI built using OPENAI GPT-4o model undestands text & image.

 ## About this project